You'll likely get an error message on your first boot. You'll need to enter the BIOS to set up your PC.

 ShareTwitter Facebook Google Plus

-Recommended for youThe 20 most anticipated video games of 2011 How to build your own PC: Part 6 - Inserting the hard drives and optical drives
+Recommended for youThe evolution of removable storage How to build your own PC: Part 6 - Inserting the hard drives and optical drives